This post contains affiliate links. Please read my disclosure policy to learn more.

 First, Middle Eastern, Indian, and Mediterranian spices are delicious on lamb.

-Secondly, you will know what properly seasoned and cooked lamb will taste like so you can make an informed decision as to whether you will start cooking it at home.
+Secondly, you will know what adequately seasoned, and cooked lamb will taste like so you can make an informed decision as to whether you will start cooking it at home.

 Just be sure when you try lamb for the first time you: